European Solidarity Corps – International Youth Houses in Pori, Finland

 Eligibility

-Applicants must be 18–30 years old and legally resident in one of the following:
+Applicants must be 18–30 years old and have legal residence in, or nationality of, one of the following countries:

-Partner Countries: North Macedonia, Turkey, Liechtenstein, Iceland, Norway, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia.
+• Partner Countries: North Macedonia, Turkey, Liechtenstein, Iceland, Norway, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Armenia, Azerbaijan, Georgia, Moldova, Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Tunisia, Ukraine.

 Desired Qualities

-We’re looking for a people person—someone who is open-minded, motivated, and comfortable sharing an apartment with a volunteer from a different background (possibly of the opposite sex).
+We’re looking for a people person, someone who is open-minded, motivated to work with all kinds of people and comfortable sharing an apartment with one other volunteer from a different background, habits and lifestyle.
+Volunteers might be of same or different gender.

-The ideal volunteer will enjoy working with teenagers (ages 13–19) and be proactive in engaging with them, even when language barriers exist.
+The ideal volunteer will enjoy working with teenagers (ages 13–19) and or young adults (ages 20-29) and be proactive in engaging with them, even when language barriers exist.

 We value independence, creativity, and resilience.
 Volunteers should be able to take initiative, organize activities, and respond constructively to feedback or disinterest from youth.